Another dimension in the world well trod

 The Beauty You Must See is here and now.

-In Brooklyn, there is a book store, part of a community schooling group, where you can get books written by those who just learned to compose sentences as well as sensitive teenagers.
-It’s called the Brooklyn Superhero Supply Co., and I encourage you to browse around.
-You may be surprised how much wisdom dwells in those young souls!
+In Brooklyn, there is Brooklyn Superhero Supply Co. book store, a part of a community schooling group where you can get books written by those who just learned to compose sentences as well as sensitive teenagers.
+I encourage you to browse around.
+You might be surprised how much wisdom dwells in those young souls!
 I grabbed a few.

 372 5th Ave, Brooklyn, NY 11215